f3-factory/F3com-data/3.6/routing-engine/main.md

 ### Shell syntax

 Instead of requesting a URI, you can pass shell arguments & options.
-They will be automatically converted to an emulated HTTP GET request, which makes it easy to build a shell tool in the way you would build a web application.
+They will be automatically converted to an emulated HTTP GET request, which makes it easy to build a shell tool in the same way you would build a web application.

 The following mapping rules apply for conversion:

 * space-separated arguments map to path components
 * short-form (aka flags) and long-form options map to query string arguments
 * short-form options can be combined
+* options can be passed in any order (before, between or after arguments)

 Here are some examples:

 * `php index.php test` maps to `GET /test`
 * `php index.php log show --limit=50 --full` maps to `GET /log/show?limit=50&full=`
 * `php index.php cache clear -f -v -i -n=23` maps to `GET /cache/clear?f=&v=&i=&n=23`
+* the following are all equivalent to the previous request:
-* `php index.php cache clear -fvi -n=23` is equivalent
+    * `php index.php cache clear -fvi -n=23`
-* `php index.php cache clear -fvin=23` is also equivalent
+    * `php index.php cache clear -fvin=23`
+    * `php index.php cache -fvin=23 clear`
+    * `php index.php -fvin=23 cache clear`
+    * `php index.php -fvi cache clear -n=23`

 CLI options are accessed via the `$_GET` global variable.